-If you’ve never considered refinancing your student loan, that’s almost certainly not the fault of the financial services industry.
+If you’ve never considered refinancing your student loans, that’s almost certainly not the fault of the financial services industry.
 Lending institutions seek borrowers with an aggressiveness that compares favorably with sharks smelling blood.

 The big difference, of course, is – unlike the sharks – the lenders might actually be able to help you.
 Key word: might.
 Private refinancing could save you money.
 But refinancing federal student loans could cost you benefits that only they provide.
 There is no one-size-fits-all answer, so get ready to do some research and cost comparisons before going the re-fi route.